William F. Lee III Music Scholarship Fund

 2. Recurring Gift: Give the same amount each month for as long as you'd like.

 3. Pledge: You set the goal amount.
-Spread your gift into as many monthly installments as you are comfortable with.
+Spread your gift into as many monthly installments as are comfortable to you.

 DO NOT use your back arrow, refresh button, or close your browser until your on screen Confirmation Message appears.